 Enable or disable security defaults

-When security defaults are enabled, your organization's email must be set up in clients that support modern authentication and don't use IMAP, SMTP, or POP mail protocols (like Office 2016 and newer or Apple Mail).
+When security defaults are enabled, your organization's emails must be set up in clients that support modern authentication (like Office 2016 and newer or Apple Mail).
+Most modern email clients don’t use modern authentication for IMAP, SMTP, or POP mail protocols.
+If you need to use these protocols, check with your email provider.

 - Search for Azure Active Directory.